wp-media/wp-rocket-helpers/various/wp-rocket-change-parameters/README.md

 * [High CPU usage](https://docs.wp-rocket.me/article/48-high-cpu-usage#remove-unused-css)

 To be used with:
-* Any setup where "Remove Unused CSS" or "Preload" are enabled and causing high CPU usage
+* Any setup where "Remove Unused CSS" or "Preload" are enabled and causing high CPU usage.

 Last tested with:
 * WP Rocket 3.16.x